iotaledger/wasp/documentation/docs/guide/solo/deploying-sc.md

 This will work as long as the `solotutorial_bg.wasm` file is in the same directory as the Go test code.

+### Create a Default Wallet and Chain

+You can use the `NewChain()` function to create a new wallet and deploys a new chain using said wallet, and other default parameters.
+You can access the wallet calling `chain.OriginatorPrivateKey`.

-### Parameters
+### DeployWasmContract Parameters

+#### Deployer's Key Pair

-The first parameter to `NewChain` is the key pair of the chain originator, and to `DeployWasmContract`  is the key pair of the deployer of the smart contract.
+The first parameter to `DeployWasmContract`  is the key pair of the deployer of the smart contract.
 You can pass `nil` to use a default wallet, which can be accessed as `chain.OriginatorPrivateKey`.

+#### Smart Contract Name

 The second parameter to `DeployWasmContract` (`"solotutorial"`), is the name assigned to the smart contract instance.
 Smart contract instance names must be unique across each chain.

-#### AutoAdjustStorageDeposit
+### AutoAdjustStorageDeposit

 In the example above we enabled the `AutoAdjustStorageDeposit` option.
 This is necessary in order to automatically adjust all sent L1 transactions to include the storage deposit if